-Azerbaijan in the South Caucasus region of Asia is bordered by the Caspian Sea to the east, Iran to the south, Russia to the north, and Armenia to the west.
-As of 2016, the total population of Azerbaijan is 9,754,830.
-The country also experiences high rates of migration.
-Baku, Sumqayit, Ganja, Mingachevir, and Lankaran are the five biggest cities in Azerbaijan.
+Azerbaijan, in the South Caucasus region of Asia is bordered by the Caspian Sea to the east, Iran to the south, Russia to the north, and Armenia to the west.
+Here is a list of the largest cities in Azerbaijan, as per the States Statistics Committee of Azerbaijan.

 The Five Biggest Cities In Azerbaijan